vegaprotocol/specs/protocol/0013-ACCT-accounts.md

 ## Bond accounts

-Bond accounts are opened when a party opens a [Liquidity Provision order](./0038-OLIQ-liquidity_provision_order_type.md).
-The bond is held by the network to ensure that the Liquidity PRovider maintains enough collateral to cover their commitment.
+Bond accounts are opened when a party opens a [Liquidity Provision order](./0044-LIME-lp_mechanics.md).
+The bond is held by the network to ensure that the Liquidity Provider meets their SLA obligations.
 [0044-LIME - LP Mechanics](./0044-LIME-lp_mechanics.md) contains more detail on bond management.

-## Insurance pools
+## Market insurance pools

 Every market will have at least one insurance pool account that holds collateral that can be used to cover losses in case of unreasonable market events.